-The Representor (the person raising the concern) should raise their concern with their line manager in the first instance.
+The Representor (the person raising the concern) should raise their concern with their line manager.
 This may be done orally or in writing.

 However, if the concern relates to the Representor's line manager or any person to whom he or she reports, other than the Headteacher, the Representor should raise the issue with the Headteacher.